buildingidgr/opportunity/API.md

 GET /opportunities/:id
 ```

 Retrieves a specific opportunity by its MongoDB ObjectId.
-Returns the complete opportunity data without masking.
+For public opportunities, sensitive data (location and contact information) is masked.
+For non-public opportunities (in review, private, rejected), the complete unmasked data is returned.

 **Authentication Required**: Yes